Important Legal Disclaimer

 - The records that protect your damage deposit

 Most first-time renters walk into IKEA with a budget and walk out $800 lighter.
 Three months later?
-Half those items are unused.
+Half those items sit unused.

-Here's the real plan for first apartment essentials that saves money: it's not about what you buy.
+Here's the real plan that saves money: it's not about what you buy.
 It's about when you buy it.
+Smart renters focus on timing and what matters most.

 The 3-Tier Priority System

-Before you even think about furniture, you need:
+Before you even think about furniture, you need these first apartment essentials:

 - Bedding and pillow (often forgotten)